NSHipster/articles/2019-02-04-expressiblebystringinterpolation.md

 to be a [safe](https://swift.org/about/#safety) language.
-Numbers and collections are checked for overflow, variables are always initialized before first use, optionals ensure that non-values are handle correctly, and any potentially unsafe operations are named accordingly.
+Numbers and collections are checked for overflow, variables are always initialized before first use, optionals ensure that non-values are handled correctly, and any potentially unsafe operations are named accordingly.

 These language features go a long way to eliminate